PostPCEra/OmSriDocs/docs/19-ml-dl.md

 But he says that because his algorithm uses a mathematical function to calculate protein structures in a single step — rather than in two steps like AlphaFold, which uses the similar structures as groundwork in the first step — it can predict structures in milliseconds rather than hours or days.

 `“AlQuraishi’s approach is very promising.
 It builds on advances in deep learning as well as some new tricks AlQuraishi has invented,”` says Ian Holmes, a computational biologist at the University of California, Berkeley. `“It might be possible that, in the future, his idea can be combined with others to advance the field,”` says Jinbo Xu, a computer scientist at the Toyota Technological Institute at Chicago, Illinois, who competed at CASP13.

+### GAN & StyledGAN

+Explained: A Style-Based Generator Architecture for GANs - [Generating and Tuning Realistic Artificial Faces](https://towardsdatascience.com/explained-a-style-based-generator-architecture-for-gans-generating-and-tuning-realistic-6cb2be0f431)

+How to Generate Game of [Thrones Characters Using StyleGAN](https://nanonets.com/blog/stylegan-got/)

 ## Large & Complex ML/DL Libraries
 we list here, some of the complex ML/DL libraries that are open sourced.
 Studying these libraries enable students to gain knowlege on cutting edge reserach in the said fields.